metio/terraform-provider-k8s/docs/data-sources/opensearchservice_services_k8s_aws_domain_v1alpha1_manifest.md

 Optional:

 - `cron_expression_for_recurrence` (String)
 - `duration` (Attributes) The maintenance schedule duration: duration value and duration unit.
-See Auto-Tune for Amazon OpenSearch Service (https://docs.aws.amazon.com/opensearch-service/latest/developerguide/auto-tune.html) for more information. (see [below for nested schema](#nestedatt--spec--auto_tune_options--maintenance_schedules--duration))
+SeeAuto-Tune for Amazon OpenSearch Service (https://docs.aws.amazon.com/opensearch-service/latest/developerguide/auto-tune.html)for more information. (see [below for nested schema](#nestedatt--spec--auto_tune_options--maintenance_schedules--duration))
 - `start_at` (String)

 <a id="nestedatt--spec--auto_tune_options--maintenance_schedules--duration"></a>